 Drawing the Rabbit

-I begin with the paws first.
-Then, I draw an oval shape for the head.
-Next, I add the mouth, nose, and eyes—just the shapes I like.
+The artist begins with the paws first.
+Then, an oval shape is drawn for the head.
+Next come the mouth, nose, and eyes—just the shapes the artist prefers.

-His ears are the star of the show.
-I intentionally make them very big, oversized, and add extra details to make them more interesting.
+His ears are the star of the show—very big, oversized, and filled with extra details.

-After finishing the inking, I'm ready to paint.
+After finishing the inking, it’s time to paint.

 Painting the Rabbit